 Prehearing Conference and Casework Days – Thursdays and Friday

-Prehearing Conference and Casework Days – Mondays and Wednesdays
+Prehearing Conference and Casework Days: Tuesday and Fridays

 Supervision and Management, Outreach, Public and Organization Communications, Training, Special and/or Security Level Claims, County Veterans Service Officer Calls, Urgent Calls and Interviews, Budgeting, Planning, and Special Projects